BioinformaticsSTU/TGStools/README.md

 ```
 where the subcommand can be one of these:

-- **main**    : an integration classification tool of CNCI and PLEK for identify coding or non-coding transcripts (fasta file and gtf file).
+- **incp**    : an integration classification tool of CNCI and PLEK for identify coding or non-coding transcripts (fasta file and gtf file).
 - **extract_lncRNA_gtf**       : A tool that extract lncRNA information of GTF format based on the tanscript ID of the candidate lncRNA.
 - **tiss_specific**       : A tool that extract cancer-specific lncRNA information of GTF format.
 - **staAS**        : calculate the proportion of each alternative splicing event in different samples and create graphs.